python-trio/trio/docs/source/reference-core.rst

 .. autofunction:: sleep_forever

-If you're a mad scientist or otherwise feel the need to take direct control over the passage of time, then you can implement a custom :class:`~trio.abc.Clock` class:
+If you're a mad scientist or otherwise feel the need to take direct control over the PASSAGE OF TIME ITSELF, then you can implement a custom :class:`~trio.abc.Clock` class:

 .. autoclass:: trio.abc.Clock
    :members: